 If you decide to accelerate your charitable giving, creating and contributing to a Donor-Advised Fund (DAF) for 2022 is another effective strategy.
 Because a DAF allows you to make a single large contribution each year that can be paid out later to the charities of your choice, you’re not forced to select the charities immediately.

 If you donate appreciated securities to a DAF, you may receive an income tax deduction (in the current year) based on the fair market value of the securities while avoiding the capital gains tax impact of selling the securities outright.
-For additional information regarding DAFs, read: The ins and outs of making a contribution to a donor-advised fund.

 If you are 72 or older, you must take your required minimum distribution (RMD), based on the total value of your traditional IRAs and 401(k)s, by December 31.
 Be careful.
 If you miss the deadline, the penalty is 50% of the amount that should have been withdrawn.
 If you turned 72 this year, there is an exception; you can delay taking your RMD until April 1, 2023.